The Fashion World of Jean Paul Gaultier: From the Sidewalk to the Catwalk at Barbican Art Gallery

 Photos: Rosie Yang

-The Fashion World of Jean Paul Gaultier: From the Sidewalk to the Catwalk is on at Barbican Art Gallery until 25th August 2014, for further information visit here.
+The Fashion World of Jean Paul Gaultier: From the Sidewalk to the Catwalk is at Barbican Art Gallery until 25th August 2014.
+For further information visit the Barbican’s website here.